Epilepsy - children - discharge

 Seizure medicines have side effects.
-If your child started taking a new drug recently, or the doctor changed your child's dose, these side effects may go away.
-Always ask the child's doctor about any possible side effects.
-Also talk to your child's doctor about foods or other medicines that can change the blood level of an anti-seizure drug.
+If your child started taking a new drug recently, or the provider changed your child's dose, these side effects may go away.
+Always ask your child's provider about any possible side effects.
+Also, talk to your child's provider about foods or other medicines that can change the blood level of an anti-seizure drug.

 How to Respond to a Seizure